How to Calm Your Divorce Overwhelm in 6 Steps

 If that happens, don't panic.
 Prepare.
-Check out my resource Divorce Court 101 for tips on everything from parking to what to expect during your court appearance.
+Check out my resource What To Expect in Divorce Court for tips on everything from parking to what to expect during your court appearance.
 And get tips here for how you (and those accompanying you) should dress for court.

 Depending on your situation, going to court and appearing before a judge who is impartial and who will decide on your case or issue through the lens of the law rather than emotion could actually be a good thing.